flybywiresim/docs/docs/fbw-a32nx/support/index.md

 [:fontawesome-brands-github:{: .github } - **Issues / Feature Requests**](https://github.com/flybywiresim/a32nx/issues){target=new}

-Follow the issue template as best as you can.
-The more information you provide the easier it is for our team to understand and reproduce your issue.
+Follow the issue template as good as you can.
+The more information you provide, the easier it is for our team to understand and reproduce your issue.

 Provide at least the following so that our team can reproduce the issue: